testershaven/csharp-selenium-framework/readme.md

  1. Install Net core 5
  2. execute ''dotnet test'' in console standing on folder where is .sln file
  3. Html Report will be automatically created on the base folder under the ExtentReport.html name
+ 4. If you want to print logs in console too run it with ''dotnet test --logger "console;verbosity=detailed"''